ljq/jackliu-golang-notes/README.md

-# Jack Liu's Golang personal summary combing notes
+# Jack Liu's Golang personal notes summary

-#### Jack Liu's Golang personal summary notes Go
+#### Jack Liu's Golang personal notes summary

+#### Remark and instruction

+The focus of the notes is some important and difficult to understand knowledge points and self-summaries in Golang, and it is a long-term update.
+The basic knowledge is not covered, please refer to the official website.
+If necessary, you can contact me at any time to discuss and exchange.
+Welcome to join the open source world.

 #### Jack Liu's contact
 | Item  | Contact |